 As I was talking to someone else a few minutes later, they told me that it was funny Commissioner Zogmaister told me there weren’t any scheduled, because there was one scheduled that very evening.
 I found out the time and location and I went.
 When Commissioner Zogmaister came in and saw me, she looked surprised.
 (I wonder why?)
 I followed her into the board room, so nobody questioned who I was.

 I listened to the meeting and took their handouts.
 By the time I left the meeting at the end I was even sicker about the library project than I was when I went in.
-The first thing I did when I left the meeting was call Kathy Smith (wife of Bert Smith, because the two of them have done a lot to educate people about **Agenda 21).
+The first thing I did when I left the meeting was call my friend Kathy, because she and her husband had done a lot to educate people about **Agenda 21).
 I asked Kathy if Commissioner Zogmaister knew about Agenda 21.
-She assured me that Commissioner Zogmaister was very familiar with Agenda 21 and that she and Bert had been in her office just a few days earlier and they were discussing Agenda 21.
+She assured me that Commissioner Zogmaister was very familiar with Agenda 21 and that she and her husband had been in her office just a few days earlier and they were discussing Agenda 21.
 Then I told Kathy that I had just attended the library board meeting and the whole thing is Agenda 21.
 So that means that Commissioner Zogmaister is knowingly bringing Agenda 21 into our county and putting us in bondage to pay for it.

 This “library”, as they are calling it, is an *Agenda 21 third space concept.
 Your first space is your home.
 Your second space is your school or your work.
 Your third space is another area that you are allowed to be when you are not at one of the other two spaces.
 You are cattle being herded and you don’t even know it.